RyanGao67/ComputerScience/Software testing(part1).md

 # What is software testing?
-* Testing consists of the dynamic verification of the behavior of a program on a finite set of test cases suitably selected from the usually infinite executions domain against the specified expected behavior.
+* Testing consists of the dynamic verification of the behavior of a program on a finite set of test cases suitably selected from the usually infinite execution domain against the specified expected behavior.
 Each test case is an executable example of system behavior

 # Sources of Problems
 * Requirements Definition